 Common Mistakes

-Mistake 1: Using the wrong form of the verb
+Mistake 1: Using the wrong verb form

 - Correct: I tore my shirt on the fence.